How Will Having a Child with Down Syndrome Affect My Family?

 - Parent Advocacy Coalition for Educational Rights (PACER Center)

-Parents can find publications, workshops, and other resources to help make decisions for their children with disabilities
+Offers publications, workshops and other resources to help parents make decisions for their children with disabilities

 - Parent to Parent USA